Zacatelco: Modern Age

-On May 5, 1967, the municipal park opened Zacatelco.
-In 1970 the building of the municipal market opens.
-On July 2, 1971, Augusto Gomez Villanueva made a visit to the bank, where he gave audience to several committees of farmers, including one of Zacatelco, to discuss matters related manning suburbs.
-On March 10, 1972, was instituted in the district of Capula, in the "Domingo Arenas' primary school, the school of Sciences and Humanities (high school), joined the UNAM.
-The inscriptions were called by the then director Ing.
+On May 5, 1967, the Zacatelco municipal park opened, followed by the opening of the municipal market in 1970.
+On July 2, 1971, Augusto Gomez Villanueva visited the region to meet with various farmers' committees, including a delegation from Zacatelco, to discuss land distribution and suburban development.
+On March 10, 1972, the School of Sciences and Humanities (CCH) was established in the Capula district at the "Domingo Arenas" primary school and became affiliated with UNAM under the direction of Ing.
 Jorge Antonio Acevedo.
-On June 1, 1980, José López Portillo, opens Zacatelco resort.
+On June 1, 1980, President José López Portillo inaugurated the Zacatelco resort.

 Geography

 Location

-Located in the Mexican plateau 2,210 meters above sea level, the town of Zacatelco is located in a geographic coordinate axis between 19 degrees 13 minutes north latitude and 98 degrees 14 minutes west longitude.
+Located in the Mexican plateau, the town of Zacatelco is located at the geographic coordinates between 19 degrees and 13 minutes north and 98 degrees and 14 minutes west.
+The town is 2,210 meters above sea level.

-Located south of the state in Poblano-Tlaxcala Valley, the town of Zacatelco bordered on the north by the municipalities of San Lorenzo Axocomanitla Tepeyanco and southern borders with the state of Puebla, east boundaries set by the municipalities of Santa Catarina Ayometla Santa Cruz Xicohtzinco Quilehtla and also to the west borders the municipalities of Tetlatlahuca and Natívitas, forming and one of the municipalities of the Metropolitan area of Puebla.
+Located south of the state in the Poblano-Tlaxcala Valley, the town of Zacatelco is bordered on the north by the municipalities of San Lorenzo Axocomanitla and Tepeyanco and on the south by the state of Puebla.
+The town borders the municipalities of Santa Catarina Ayometla, Santa Cruz Xicohtzinco and Quilehtla to the east and the municipalities of Tetlatlahuca and Natívitas to the west, together forming one of the municipalities of the Metropolitan area of Puebla.